Maintain PostgreSQL#

 with a strong password andUSERNAME

-with a recognizable username (for example, the lowercase first initial and family name of the person, likejdoe
+with a recognizable username (for people, use the lowercase first initial and the family name, likejdoe

 ):postgres: users: # me@example.com USERNAME: password: "PASSWORD"